rapaktech/bookstore-api/README.md

         }

     ```

-* To view all the books borrowed, send a GET request to localhost:8080/users, with a JSON object:

-    ```

-        {
-            "username": "registered user's username (string)"
-        }

-    ```

   * To lend a book, send a GET request to localhost:8080/books?borrow=yes, with a JSON object:

     ```